MiguelDiaz02/scRNAseq_a_pipeline_for_HCC/README.md

 ## Package Installation

-To run the notebook of this project, the following libraries need to be installed:
+To run the notebook of this project, the following libraries need to be installed (the version used for this analysis is also added):

 ### Python: